 I understand you've been involved in some of CU-CIRTL's future faculty programming.
 Can you please elaborate on your participation in these programs?

-As a Graduate Assistance in Areas of Nation Need (GAANN) Fellow in BME, I am involved in training meant to develop my teaching skills, which includes coursework sponsored by the Center for Teaching Excellence and CU-CIRTL.
+As a Graduate Assistance in Areas of Nation Need (GAANN) Fellow in BME, I am involved in training meant to develop my teaching skills, which includes coursework sponsored by the Center for Teaching Innovation and CU-CIRTL.
 I’ve taken ALS 6015 (The Practice of Teaching in Higher Education), which helped me reflect on my own learning experiences and use them to shape my values and goals as an educator, and I’m now taking ALS 6016 (Teaching as Research in Higher Education), which is helping me become familiar with the process of TAR by conducting my own study.
 This semester I also chose to take ALS 6014 (Theater Techniques for Enhancing Teaching and Public Speaking), which has helped me feel more comfortable teaching in the classroom and presenting my research to diverse audiences.
 I took valuable skills and perspectives from these classes that made a considerable impact when I was developing and teaching a module for an undergraduate BME course as a GAANN Fellow.

 What are the benefits of participating in teaching professional development programs like these while in graduate school?

 I think being involved in this programming during grad school will make me more prepared for an academic position.
 To already have had experience teaching and thinking about ways to improve higher education means that I’ll be able to make informed decisions about how to design and implement a course in the future so that my students have learning experience that I can provide.
 I think graduate student participation in programs like these help us to start adopting this sort of mindset early on, and make us more aware of the teaching resources that are available to us as we progress in our careers.